-Target Journals:

-Molecular Cell (13.9)- up to 8 figures, 55,000 characters

-NSMB (12.6)- 5-8 figures

-PNAS (9.661)-6 pages (39,000 characters)

-Cell Reports (8.3)-32,000 characters, 4 figures

-eLife (7.72)-no figure or length requirements

-To do list:

-figure out dave’s comment on position 9

-Figure S1A and S1B

-Generate figure S6

-Titles:
+The contribution of both the miRNA seed- and 3′- region to target RNA binding affinity are not independent, and vary for different miRNAs.

 Target features that determine binding thermodynamics to the 3′-end of the miRNA

 Thermodynamics of miRNA 3′-pairing relies on an interplay of miRNA-independent and dependent factors.